keeakita/WulfBot/README.md

 ## Plugins

 Want to write your own plugin for WulfBot?
 It now has a plugin-ish API, take a look at files in the `plugin/` directory for examples on how to use it.
-The sort story is:
+The short story is:

 ```ruby
 module MyCoolModule